dhimmel/psb-manuscript/README.md

-# Automated scholarly manuscripts on GitHub
+# Manuscript for Manubot special working group at the Pacific Symposium on Biocomputing 2019

 <!-- usage note: edit the H1 title above to personalize the manuscript -->